saveetha17/portfolio_using_react/README.md

 ## Description

-This project mainly focuses on creating portfolio using React frame work
+This project mainly focuses on creating portfolio using React frame work.
+It allows employers to easily review the portfolios of employees.
+It provides a user-friendly interface with sections such as "About Me," "Portfolio," "Contact," and "Resume."

 ## Installation